 23. Kultarr

-Kultarrs, also known as mouse-like marsupials, are small creatures native to Australia.
+Kultarrs, also known as mouse-like marsupials, are native to Australia.

-Despite their small size, they are one of the most athletic animals that hop.
-They are able to jump up to 3 meters in one bound!
+Despite their small size, they are among the most athletic animals that hop.
+They can jump up to 3 meters in one bound!

 These tiny creatures are usually in arid regions, such as deserts and scrublands, where they live in burrows.
-Their long, powerful hind legs enable them to hop across the rough terrain easily.
+Their long, powerful hind legs enable them to easily hop across the rough terrain.

 They also have sharp claws that help them to dig and move around in their underground homes.